NCAR/climate-primer-water/doc/ch5_attribution.rst

     **Land Use**
     ~~~~~~~~~~~~~~~~~~~~

-    Now we'll look at the Land Use Forcings.
+    Now we'll look at the Land-Use Forcings.
 What impact does land
     use have on the solar energy absorbed at the Earth’s surface?

     |image3|